Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-types-and-interfaces.md

 ## Defining an interface

-A interface is also a declaration of a object and it will look like this:
+An interface is also a declaration of an object, and it will look like this:

 ```js
 interface User {